-Depending on its nature and complexity, an investigation can last between three months to well over a year and be staffed by two to ten or more persons.
-In FY 2010, the Commission opened 15 new investigations, 8 of which involved market manipulation or electric reliability.
-The Commission in FY 2010 also imposed sanctions in six previously investigated matters that resulted in payment of civil penalties totaling \$31.4 million.
-This continues to build a public record that indicates to the regulated community and the public the consequences of different types of violations.
+Depending on its nature and complexity, an investigation can last between three months to well over a year.
+In FY 2011, the Commission opened 17 new investigations,

+10 of which involved market manipulation.
+In FY 2011, the Commission also imposed or confirmed sanctions in 11 previously investigated matters that resulted in assessments of civil penalties totaling nearly \$33 million.
+These actions continue to build a public record to illustrate to the regulated community and the public the consequences of different types of violations.